Taste the terroir

 Flavour profile:

-Heavy, syrupy body, low acidity, and distinct earthy, rustic flavors.
+Heavy, syrupy body, low acidity, and distinct earthy, rustic flavours.
 Dark chocolate, cedar, tobacco, licorice, and herbal undertones.

 Rainfall:

-Indonesian coffee particularly Sumatra thrives in high-rainfall regions often 2,000+ mm/year.
+Indonesian coffee, particularly Sumatran, thrives in high-rainfall regions often 2,000+ mm/year.